 I’m back!
 Ready to roll.
 YASSS.
 My cup has been refilled after a hiking, hammocks, and jungle vacation in ….
 Costa Rica.
 4 weeks of nature, nature, nature (and 1 sloth).
 I needed some adventure in my life – Latin America Edition!!!!
-The planets aligned and both me and my boyfriend found ourselves with some extra free time.
+The planets aligned and both my boyfriend and I found ourselves with some extra free time.

 Because sometimes it feels like you’re living your life on auto-pilot.